-The impact of additional municipal taxes, estimated at approximately \$1,360,000, generated by the real assessment "growth" of 1.83% (weighted to 1.95% based on 2020 tax ratios) will be incorporated into the 2021 Draft Tax Supported Operating Budget.
-In accordance with the approved 2021 Budget Guidelines, the revenues generated from this assessment growth are to be used to offset other 2021 tax levy impacts (i.e. costs of new initiatives, increases in capital infrastructure needs, etc.).
+The impact of additional municipal taxes, estimated at approximately \$1,984,000, generated by the real assessment "growth" of 2.56% (weighted to 2.76% based on 2021 tax ratios) will be incorporated into the 2022 Draft Tax Supported Operating Budget.
+In accordance with the Term of Council Budget Guidelines, the revenues generated from this assessment growth are to be used to offset other 2022 tax levy impacts (i.e. costs of new initiatives, increases in capital infrastructure needs, etc.).
 As a budget principle, revenue from assessment growth should help to alleviate the burden of additional costs, due to new infrastructure or expanded services, on the existing tax payers.
-This assessment growth is slightly lower than previously estimated within the Budget Guidelines, thus the 2021 Tax Supported Operating Budget will continue to be challenging as we deal with pandemic related impacts and other budget changes expected to affect Haldimand County.
+This assessment growth is higher than previously estimated within the Budget Guidelines, however the 2022 Tax Supported Operating Budget will continue to be challenging as we deal with pandemic related impacts and other budget changes expected to affect Haldimand County.

 Better assessment based management practices will ensure that the integrity and equity of the County's tax base is maintained.
 By reviewing assessment changes and challenging assessment reductions as necessary, the County can better manage the potential negative financial impacts and resulting shift of tax burden caused by MPAC's valuations.
 As noted above, a more comprehensive and long term analysis of these assessment related impacts needs to be developed and presented to Council.
-This analysis will need to take into account, not only the impact of assessment growth and property taxes, but the need for future infrastructure, services and operating costs, as further outlined in the 2021 Tax Supported Budget Guidelines report (FIN-15-2020 Budget Guidelines - 2021).
+This analysis will need to take into account, not only the impact of assessment growth and property taxes, but the need for future infrastructure, services and operating costs.